-It's always sad when we have to part ways with a teammate is a sad moment, no matter if they have decided to pursue other opportunities or because they're not a good fit.
-When this happens, though, we want to make sure the offboarding experience is as smooth as possible for everyone involved, so that we can focus on handling the emotional aspects in the best possible way.
+Having to part ways with a teammate is a sad moment, no matter if they have decided to pursue other opportunities or we found that they're not a good fit.
+When it happens, we want to make sure the offboarding experience is as smooth as possible for everyone involved, so that we can focus on handling the emotional aspects in the best possible way.